aodn/reporting/README.md

 2. ```psql```
 3. ```R``` and the ```RPostgreSQL,RPostgres,gmt,plyr``` libraries

-To be able to setup a cronjob that send schedule emails with the status of the summary job, you will need:
+To be able to setup a cronjob that send schedule emails with a job summary, you will need:

 4. a ```cron``` service
 5. ```sendmail```
 6. ```ssmtp``` service properly configured (``/etc/ssmtp.conf```)

-To be able to serve a website with a status page you will also need:
+To be able to serve a website with a job status page you will also need:

-8. python3-8
+8. python3.8
    a. waitress-1.4.4+
    b.
 Flask-1.1.2+